List of DC Comics characters: P: Pistolera

 Pistolera is a character appearing in American comic books published by DC Comics.

 An unnamed woman first operated as Gunbunny when she and Gunhawk were contracted to kill somebody only to run afoul of the Jean-Paul Valley version of Batman.
 She got wounded during the fight and was taken to the hospital while Gunhawk was apprehended by Batman.

 Gunbunny later took on the name of Pistolera when she worked for the Ravens.

 During the "Infinite Crisis" storyline, Pistolera appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.
 She is later killed by Deadshot of Secret Six.

 Molly Pitcher

 Molly Pitcher is a character appearing in American comic books published by DC Comics.

-Introduced in "The New Golden Age" event, Molly Preacher is a school girl and friend of Betsy Rose who became the sidekick of Miss America and wields a magic pitcher that enables her to create various weapons and large amounts of water.
-After the end of World War II, Pitcher and Ross were kidnapped by the Time Masters.
+Introduced in "The New Golden Age" event, Molly Preacher is a school girl and friend of Betsy Ross.
+After seeing Miss America in action when their school was saved, they took on the costumed identities of Betsy Ross and Molly Pitcher to help her against a saboteur named Moth.
+Molly received a pitcher that was associated with Betsy Ross and can summon a variety of tools and cause flash floods.
+Pitcher and Ross served as Miss America's sidekicks until the end of World War II, when they mysteriously vanished.
+By the events of "Flashpoint Beyond", Pitcher was among the thirteen missing Golden Age superheroes in the Time Masters' capsules.
+When those capsules have failed, they were all pulled back to their own time with history rebuilding around them.
 The two are later rescued by Stargirl and brought to the present day by Hourman.

 Plunder

 Plunder is a character appearing in American comic books published by DC Comics, created by Geoff Johns and Angel Unzueta.

-In a twisted alternate reality, a counterpart of Central City Police Department member Jared Morillo worked as an assassin.
+He is a twisted alternate counterpart of Jared Morillo who worked as an assassin.